tuanquocpham123456/log8415e/README.md

 The first command will setup the MySQL cluster manager.
 The second command will install Sakila, populate the database structure and run the Sysbench benchmark.

+After creating the proxy instance, run these commands in order to create a user associated with the proxy instance:
+1. sudo mysql
+2. mysql> CREATE USER 'ubuntu'@'proxy_public_ip_adress' IDENTIFIED BY 'admin';
+3. mysql> GRANT ALL PRIVILEGES ON *.* TO 'ubuntu'@'proxy_public_ip_adress' WITH GRANT OPTION;
+4. mysql> exit

 ### On all the MySQL workers
 1. bash worker.sh